netboxlabs/netbox-proxmox-automation/README.md

 [ProxBox](https://github.com/netdevopsbr/netbox-proxbox) is a neat implementation of pulling information from Proxmox into NetBox.
 It has its place, most certainly, but what it does is *not* the aim of `netbox-proxmox-ansible`.

 While you should be able to use your Linux distribution of choice with this automation, due to the uncertain future of RHEL-derived Linuxes, *only* Ubuntu/Debian cloud images (cloud-init) are supported for the time being.

-This automation is based on the premise(s) that:
-  1. You have a running Proxmox instance or cluster
-  2. You have a running NetBox instance
-  3. You are running bind9 and have access to make DNS changes
-  4. You are using Python 3
-  5. You are using a((n) Ubuntu) cloud image that has been configured (qemu-guest-agent has been enabled) and converted into a Proxmox VM template
-  6. You have access to the Proxmox API (via API token)
-  7. You have access to the NetBox API (via API token)
-  8. You are able to run Ansible with elevated privileges (i.e. root).
-    - This is required by `vm-manager.py` to be able to make DNS updates.
-    - This is required by `vm-cluster-manager.py` to get hardware information for your Proxmox VM node.

 There are two key parts to this automation:
   1. `vm-manager.py`